krutoivoker/openapi-collect/README.md

 # openapi-collect
-An idea was to store and collect openapi definitions aka swagger-files to be able to track changes between versions, automate an API testing and finally generate shell-client to use it with Docker.
+Was built to track changes in API's that was coming to testing.
+It was really the only way to get the info while working as Backend QA Test Engineer for Skywind Group Byelorussia in 2017-2019.

 # Contents:
-api.sh - main script
+api.sh - Main script.
+Collects API's, displays colorized diff between versions of latest if no new version available.

 convert.js - Required for building postman collection, uses npm package "swagger2-postman-generator".

 idiff.sh - Colorized diff between two files.
-Better use zallek/swagger-diff and make sure that openapi definitions contains no errors

-swagger-codegen-cli.jar - A tool which generates API-client, can be obtained here: swagger-api/swagger-codegen
+swagger-codegen-cli.jar - A tool which generates API-client, can be obtained in [swagger-api/swagger-codegen](https://github.com/swagger-api/swagger-codegen)

 config.json - swagger-codegen config for Dockerfile.